rzarebapwr/Blockchain/blockchains/cpp_blockchain/test/lib/googletest-master/googletest/docs/primer.md

 *nonfatal failure*, or *fatal failure*.
 If a fatal failure occurs, it aborts the current function; otherwise the program continues normally.

-*Tests* use assertions to verify the tested code's behavior.
+*Tests* use assertions to verifySignature the tested code's behavior.
 If a test crashes or has a failed assertion, then it *fails*; otherwise it *succeeds*.

 A *test suite* contains one or many tests.
 You should group your tests into test